 Governing Board members do not receive compensation but are allowed to receive per diem and reimbursement of travel expenses, per Education Code Section 10865(a)(4).
+Additionally, Advisory Board members will be provided the same opportunity to receive per diem and reimbursement of travel expenses.
 Receipts must be maintained and submitted as part of the Travel Expense Claim form.
-Governing Board members are expected to follow the State of California's Travel Reimbursement policy.33
+Governing Board and Advisory Boards members are expected to follow the State of California's Travel Reimbursement policy.34